RAPTOR: Practical Numerical Profiling of Scientific Applications: Conclusion

 \section{Conclusion}

 This paper introduces a novel numerical profiling approach and accompanying tool, called \tool{}, which overcomes the limitations of state-of-the-art tools in this category.
-Using an LLVM compiler pass and MPFR, we are able to transparently change the \fp{} precision by modifying the exponent and/or mantissa of selected code regions.
+Using an LLVM compiler pass and MPFR, we are able to transparently change the precision of \flops{} in selected code regions.
 We create hypotheses for multiple, different workloads in the \flashx{} framework for multi-physics simulations.
-Using our \tool{} tool, we demonstrate how we are able to analyze and confirm/falsify theses hypotheses based on collected data for the non-linear solvers which are usually hard to reason about.
+Using our \tool{} tool, we demonstrate how we are able to analyze and confirm/falsify these hypotheses based on collected data for the non-linear solvers which are usually hard to reason about.
 Our hypotheses for \app{Sod}, \app{Sedov} and \app{Bubble} experiments prove to be correct.
 However, our intuition turns out to be incorrect for the \app{Cellular} experiment.
-Currently, we can apply our tool to C/C++ and Fortran codes, and hence it supports the majority of (large-scale) scientific workloads run on supercomputers.
-While we outlined a few limitations, none of them are fundamental to our approach, and, as we mention, these can be mitigated with additional engineering effort. \tool{} is a step forward towards reasoning about mixed/low precision in our simulations, and we hope that it finds wide adoption in the scientific-computing community.
-We make our \tool{} tool accessible at \url{https://github.com/RAPTOR-FP/RAPTOR} for others to use.
+Currently, we can apply our tool to C/C++ and Fortran codes for CPUs and GPUs, so it supports the majority of (large-scale) scientific workloads run on supercomputers.
+While we outline a few limitations, none of them are fundamental to our approach and we mention how each can be mitigated with additional engineering effort. \tool{} is a step forward towards reasoning about mixed/low precision in scientific simulations, and we hope that it finds wide adoption in the scientific computing community.